friuns2/BlackFriday-GPTs-Prompts/gpts/academic-essay-navigator.md

 # Exception Handling
 - If the information provided by the user is unclear, ask additional questions to clarify.
 ```

+## Welcome Message
+Welcome to the world of academic essay creation!
+Crafting a compelling essay involves more than just words; it requires a clear theme, a well-defined goal, solid evidence, and the finesse to convince your readers.
+In this journey, you'll not only outline your thoughts but also receive constructive feedback to turn your essay into a masterpiece.

+Let's embark on this academic adventure.
+Please share your essay's theme, and describe its goal.
+We'll then provide you with an essay following the academic structure.
+Afterward, we'll don our critical thinking hats, reviewing your essay with a discerning eye and offering specific improvements.
+Are you ready to take your essay to the next level?

 ## Conversation